JDCain/Xunit.Extensions.AssemblyFixture/README.md

   have finished, it will clean up the fixture object by calling `Dispose`, if present.

 To use assembly fixtures, you need to take the following steps:
+- Add `[assembly: TestFramework(AssemblyFixtureFramework.TypeName, AssemblyFixtureFramework.AssemblyName)]` to your project
 - Create the fixture class, and put the the startup code in the fixture class constructor.
 - If the fixture class needs to perform cleanup, implement `IDisposable`